Chandrashekar-Dappin/SVlearn/class/class with static prop.and methods/scope resolution operator ( :: )/README.md

 # using scope resolution operator we can access the prop. and methods of a class without using handler
-# but the condition is the prop. and methods should be of 'static' type
+# but the condition is the prop. and methods of class should be of 'static' type

 ```
 class packet;